 96 days after surgery, I was already writing with Coban wrap around my arm and learning to waddle across the floor.
 I didn't wait for the world to accommodate me — I engineered around the constraint.

-That mindset is what drives every system I build for clients.
+That orientation is what drives every system I build.
 I know what it means to identify the smallest possible lever and pull it with everything you have.
 That's not a philosophy I read in a book.
 It's how I survived.

 The same logic that got me across the floor at six operates at a different scale now.
 The question — how do you accomplish what a body cannot — turns out to be exactly what the current labor transition is asking of every serious business.

 "We're in a transition.
-Work is moving from labor to systems.
-The businesses that survive it are the ones that build the right systems now — before they're forced to."
+Not from old tools to new ones — from labor-based scaling to systems-based scaling.
+The operations that survive it are the ones that understood the difference before they were forced to."

 I don't sell hours.
-I build assets — automation systems and growth engines that keep producing after the engagement ends.
+I build assets — automation systems and operational architecture that keep producing after the engagement ends.
 You pay once for something that works indefinitely.
 Range reflects scope: simple single-system builds sit at the lower end; complex, multi-tool agentic stacks sit at the higher end.

 Select every deliverable you think you need.
 The calculator will give you a ballpark number so you can walk into your consultation with context.
 This is a rough estimate only — final pricing is determined after a proper scoping call and may change.